iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

   s4m: args in list (+ 2 (+ 3 4))
   > 9

-To help the intrepid macro programmer, Lisps include a macroexpand facility.
+To help the intrepid macro programmer, Lisps include a **macroexpand** function.
 Enclosing a macro call in macroexpand will execute the macro, but skip the final automatic evaluation of the returned list.